markomilenkovic546/trello-clone-test-automation/README.md

 To maintain test isolation, and to avoid setting up test data as a pre-condition within each test flow, a logic for data clearing and seeding has been implemented.
 This process relies on the Trello clone REST API, utilazing the `Axios` package.

 The payload models are in `db-seeding/payload-models.ts`, and the actual payloads are stored in `db-seeding/payloads.ts`.
-The script for data seeding and clearing, is located in `db-seeding/seed-and-clear-db.ts`, and it runs before running each test suite (spec file).
+The script for data seeding and clearing, is located in `db-seeding/seed-and-clear-db.ts`, and it runs before test run.
 Script will first clear and then seed database with test data.
 This approach allows individual test suite execution.

 ## Running Locally 🖥️